Royal Aircraft Factory F.E.2b and F.E.2d

 By the autumn they were outclassed as fighters by the new German Albatros single-seat fighters, and in November No. 18 Squadron introduced the F.E.2b to a different purpose; night bombing.
-For this it took 1 x 230 lb or 3 x 112 lb bombs.
+For this it took 1 x 230 lb (ca. 104 kg) or 3 x 112 lb (ca. 51 kg) bombs.

 Additional F.E.2b squadrons thereafter converted to the bombing duty, as well as new squadrons were also created with the objective, the initial being No. 100, which started bombing strikes in March 1917.

-5 Home Defence units had F.E.2bs, however its inadequate ceiling and rate of climb made it somewhat worthless as a night fighter.
+5 Home Defense units had F.E.2bs, however its inadequate ceiling and rate of climb made it somewhat worthless as a night fighter.

-A handful of F.E.2bs were utilised for ground strafing, using a 1-pounder Vickers gun instead of the front Lewis.
+A handful of F.E.2bs were utilized for ground strafing, using a 1-pounder Vickers gun instead of the front Lewis.

 In 1916 the Factory modified a pair of F.E.2bs into F.E.2cs, one of these finding the crew positions reversed to assist in night landings.
 This model wasn’t produced, but the F.E.2c certification was used in 1918 to a few night bomber F.E.2bs having an identical crew layout.

 From spring 1916 the operating F.E.2bs were accompanied by the superior F.E.2d in which a 250 h.p.
 Rolls-Royce Eagle power plant increased the speed to 94 m.p.h.